 If you or your clients have questions you can’t answer, you need do your homework to figure them out.
 Look things up yourself and learn.
 Never stop asking questions, and ask yourself good quality questions!
 Get additional coaching for yourself, do the research and reading and you won’t be left behind in this dynamic sector.

-Speaking to Peter Dickinson of KUB UK, a Digital Marketing and Business Coach, he describes the coaching sector as a very fragmented market, which Rebecca wholeheartedly agrees.
+Speaking to Peter Dickinson of KUB UK, a Digital Marketing and Business Coach, he describes the coaching sector as a very fragmented market.

 The reality is that the market is becoming an increasingly populous one.
-As Peter pointed out, most coaches become coaches by default, often at times of redundancy and it becomes a quick solution to try and freelance because people have experience to offer.
+As Peter pointed out, most coaches become coaches by default.
+Often at times of redundancy and it becomes a quick solution to try and freelance because people have the experience to offer.
 But is the market oversaturated?
-Truthfully, no, because the market is global and as Rebecca offered, there are enough people and businesses on the planet to go around!
+Truthfully, no. Because the market is global and as Rebecca offered, there are enough people and businesses on the planet to go around!
 In addition, you only need 4 or 5 clients at any given time to have a sustainable model for a decent lifestyle.

-This again brings us to the fact that the fragmentation creates opportunity because coaching can be so specialised, such as coaches for exit strategies only.
-Others still only work with fledgling start ups.
+This again brings us to the fact that the fragmentation creates an opportunity because coaching can be so specialised, such as coaches for exit strategies only.
+Others still only work with fledgling startups.
 There is room for everyone if you are willing to get serious about furthering your own training and development.
-The market has a way of filtering out the good coaches from the weaker ones so over saturation isn’t a given despite the mass unemployment we are seeing globally due to the economic woes caused by the pandemic.
+The market has a way of filtering out the good coaches from the weaker ones.
+So oversaturation isn’t a given despite the mass unemployment we are seeing globally due to the economic woes caused by the pandemic.

 All marketing revolves around finding someone’s pain, and offering the solution to fix it.
 You need to know your audience, your target niche, and provide the benefits.
 Marketing yourself and your coaching business is definitely a key challenge for almost everyone in this sector.

-An interesting point put forth by Peter during our conversation was the general unwillingness of coaches to set a daily rate for their services.
-It’s important to remember to set a rate that is worthy of you, because being the ‘cheapest’ to be competitive isn’t saying a lot about how you value yourself or your expertise.
-Likewise, being the most expensive without the back up of demonstrable case studies and and an experienced track record could make you look like you’re taking someone for a ride.
+An interesting point put forth by Peter was the general unwillingness of coaches to set daily rates for services.
+It’s important to remember to set a rate that is worthy of you.
+Because being the ‘cheapest’ to be competitive isn’t saying a lot about how you value yourself or your expertise.
+Likewise, being the most expensive without the backup of demonstrable case studies and an experienced track record could make you look like you’re taking someone for a ride.

 First of all, different niches will suit different platforms outright.
 It should come as no surprise that a business coach for the beauty/spa/salon sector would be better off using Pinterest or Instagram instead of LinkedIn.
-The visual nature of those forums partner nicely with the very visual type of marketing typically used for beauty and personal care where the before and after or desired result sells.
+The visual nature of those forums partners nicely with the very visual type of marketing typically used for beauty and personal care.
+Where the before and after show the desired result sells.
 And those platforms would attract users in those fields who could be potential clients.

 It would be much harder to quantify a business coach and consulting company visually on a regular basis in terms of what they can do for you on those platforms, and therefore something like Linked In or Facebook might be a better match.

 Opportunities abound even in challenging times.
 Many learned the value of a better work/life balance.
-Working from home WAS achievable for a vast majority, and the gains in personal time without the need for daily work travel a bonus.
-More time with family, the kids, pets.
+Working from home WAS achievable for a vast majority.
+The gains in personal time without the need for daily work travel were a bonus.
+More time with family, the kids, and pets.
 Time to exercise.
 Picking up new hobbies, making time for the things that we always put off because we didn’t have enough time.
-And those who were financially challenged learned a lot about conspicuous consumption and how much we could learn do without.
-Paring back what were once necessities may seem now like a real luxury.
+And those who were financially challenged learned a lot about conspicuous consumption and how much we could learn to do without.
+Paring back what was once necessities may seem now like a real luxury.

 Keep challenging yourself even when things are going great.
 If you don’t set goals, how will you ever know how far you can go?
-If you can accept and work diligently on new challenges whether they crop up unexpectedly or you set them yourself, you will grow, learn and expand your skill set.
+You can accept and work diligently on new challenges whether they crop up unexpectedly or you set them yourself.
+You will grow, learn and expand your skillset.

 For everyone who is a business coach or consultant, this is indeed a very good thing.

-Tricres give you the training, marketing and ongoing support you need to build a very successful business coaching and consulting practice.
-Giving you the freedom of self employment and the community that being part of something bigger brings.
+Tricres give you the training, marketing and ongoing support you need.
+You can build a very successful business coaching and consulting practice.
+Giving you the freedom of self-employment and the community that being part of something bigger brings.